blind-review-repro/anonymous-repro-package/README.md

 # Anonymous Reproducibility Package

-This repository provides an anonymized reproducibility package for a double-blind submission on resolution-controlled UAV detection and deployment-time routing.
+This repository provides an anonymized reproducibility package for a double-blind submission on deployment-time routing for vision pipelines.

 ## Contents